 Big heads of the Olmecs

 What they also created, and what they are known for today, is their artwork.
 Using jade, clay, basalt and greenstone, they made figurines of remarkable expressiveness and individuality.
 Often they show babies with chubby bodies, jowly faces, down-turned mouths and puffy eyes.
-They have holes in their earlobes and probably at one time word earrings.
+The babies have holes in their earlobes and probably wore earrings at one time.
 They may also have worn clothes.
 Why babies were depicted and which role the figurines played in Olmec society we do not know.

 History of the World in 100 Objects, “Olmec stone mask”